Steps to Apply for Study Abroad

 *Please note that students should start looking into study abroad programs approximately one year before they would like to go!

-Students from all undergraduate and graduate programs, who meet the minimum cumulative average of 70% are eligibile to apply to study abroad.
+Students from all undergraduate and graduate programs, who meet the minimum cumulative average of 68% are eligible to apply to study abroad.

-All students must first attend an info session in order to get access to the online application.
+All students must first complete the info session in order to get access to the online application.

 Info sessions are a general overview of all programs, deadlines, and things you should consider when applying to study abroad.
 They will be available from September-January and we will offer some program-specific sessions (for field schools and others) so be sure to watch our social media for more information!
 Find out more and register for an info session here.

-In early December we will post the number of spots available at each of our partner institutions here.
+Please make sure you review the number of spots available at each of our partner universities, here.

 Use this information to help you rank your top five choices.
 Destinations with more spots available are generally less competitive than those with only a few spots available.
 For competitive locations, students with the highest cumulative average will be placed first.
 If you are choosing competitive locations, we recommend placing them among your top choices and selecting some less competitive options for the remaining choices.

 Note: if you plan to apply for a summer program and a semester exchange program you will only submit ONE application.
 Rank your summer program first, with your semester exchange choices after.
 Also, make sure you check the box on the online application that asks if you would like to be considered for two programs.